 Critical pedagogy is based on an affirmative understanding of humanity or creativity as a natural capacity which has been suppressed.
 Revolutionary teaching is based on a negative critique of humanity, in which, following Adorno’s maxim ‘the negative can never be negative enough’.
 The most developed version of revolutionary critical pedagogy is by Peter McLaren.
 I have written a response to his approach in an article, The Pedagogy of Hate.

 The logic of revolutionary teaching points to a co-operative university (Winn) as a democratic institution based on the principle of solidarity (Hall) ran for the benefit not only of its members but the society out of which it has emerged.
-This form of knowledge at the level of society suggests an extended form of political settlement, beyond the idea of a political party or even the national state (Virno ; Grubacic and O’Hearn ).
+This form of knowledge at the level of society, what Marx refers to as ‘the general intellect’, suggests an extended form of political settlement, beyond the idea of a political party or even the national state (Virno ; Grubacic and O’Hearn ).